NPURG/SRBD/README.md

-# SRDB
+# Open-source Codes
-Official code for Paper: "SRDB: Social Robot Detection based on User Behavioral Representation"
+Code for "Social Robot Detection based on User Behavioral Representation".

 ## Citation
 If you find our work to be useful for your research, please consider citing.